BIRSBiointegration/Hackathon/sc-targeted-proteomics/README.md

 Both .rda files have multiple objects (livecells, cd45, epith, tcell, myeloid) which contain all live, CD45+, epithelial, T and myeloid cells respectively. (more info below)

 Datasets have been normalized (separately by panel), gated for live cells, downsampled for further analysis (where applicable as described above), and clustered (by Phenograph).
 These objects correspond to the expression data published by the authors at: <https://data.mendeley.com/datasets/gb83sywsjc/1>.
-At this linke, there are also immunofluorescence images available for download.
+At this link, there are also immunofluorescence images available for download.
 Full methods including computational workflow are included in the [supplementary materials](https://www.sciencedirect.com/science/article/pii/S0092867419302673#app2).

 #### *masstagSCE.rda*